 |Cold Calling Skills||4|

-May be you don’t want to put the entire job scorecard instead of job description to spread the position online.
-Choice is yours.
+Maybe you don’t want to put the entire job scorecard instead of the job description to spread the position online.
+The choice is yours.
 Make sure that you make a job scorecard before starting the hunt for a new employee.
 When you get the job scorecard right, you will be able to write the outcome part in the normal job description in a crystal clear way.
 Use the job scorecard for doing the interviews.

 Benefits of Job Score Card

 - Helps you to hire the right person more than 90% of the time

 - Helps to move from “Feel Good” hiring to Facts based hiring